nickmvincent/DataLeverageRoundup/readme.md

 being used to track you."
   -Upload your images to get a perturbed copy
 - [adversarial.io](https://adversarial.io/about/) - "easy-to-use webapp for altering image material, in order to make it machine-unreadable. "
-- [Fawkes](https://sandlab.cs.uchicago.edu/fawkes/) - "Image "Cloaking" for Personal Privacy"
+- [Fawkes](https://sandlab.cs.uchicago.edu/fawkes/) - "Image 'Cloaking' for Personal Privacy"

 #### Contact Data
 - [fake_contacts](https://github.com/BillDietrich/fake_contacts)